8 Key Elements for Your Services Website Pages

 **Updated Oct 24, 2018

-Your B2B service website pages is the meat of your website.
-These are usually the second page folks will visit.
+Your B2B service website pages are the meat of your website.
+These are usually the second-page folks will visit.
 Depending on your search engine optimization, these landing pages might include the homepage, an industry page or your Service page(s).
 So even though we concentrate so much on the homepage, your Services or Product sales pages should be just as important when it comes to your content.
 This is your chance to show off to your customers that you get them.
 This is your chance to show them that you understand their specific problems and their specific needs.

 Then you can show them how you can help solve them.
 Show them why you are uniquely qualified to be the answer to their problem.

 This service page content list is going to guide your visitors and highlight the difference between you and your competitors, describe problems, and explain solutions.

 This b2b website page is where you can go into great detail about your company’s services.

 8 Key Elements For Your B2B Service Website Page